 Finding Your Perfect Queer Roommate: A Guide to LGBTQ+ Co-Living

 For many people, living in community with other LGBTQ+ folks is essential.
-Living in a queer home with a sense of safety, community, and shared culture can really make or break how it feels to live at home - especially if you just moved there.
-But how do you go about finding local queer people to live with?
+Living in a queer home with a sense of safety, community, and shared culture can really make or break how it feels to live at home - especially if you just moved somewhere new.
+But how do you go about finding local queer roommates to live with?
 We've put together some fool-proof tips on how to safely find queer people to cohabitate with, whether or not you have an established local queer network.

-I've moved to several new cities over the last several years, and whenever I live with queer people, even if we aren't close, I always feel safer to be myself at home.
+I've moved to several new cities over the last several years, and whenever I live with queer roommates, even if we aren't close, I always feel safer to be myself at home.
 There's just a mutual acceptance and understanding that's really important to me.

 - Aubrey (they/them), Brooklyn, NY